ZoneMinder/zmeventnotification/docs/guides/breaking.rst

 Version 4.6 onwards
 ~~~~~~~~~~~~~~~~~~~~
+- If you are using hooks, make sure you run ``sudo ./install.sh`` again - it will create additional files in ``/var/lib/zmeventnotification``
 - The hook files ``detect.py`` and ``detect_wrapper.sh`` are now called ``zm_detect.py`` and ``zm_detect_wrapper.sh``.
 Furthermore, these scripts no longer reside in ``/usr/bin``.
 They will now reside in ``/var/lib/zmeventnotification/bin``.
 I suppose I did not need to namespace and move, but I thought of the latter after I did the namespace changing.
+- If you are using face recognition, 4.6.1 and above now allow multiple faces per person.
+Note that it is recommended you train them before you run detection.
+See the documentation for it in :doc:`hooks`.

 Version 4.4 onwards
 ~~~~~~~~~~~~~~~~~~~~